yugr/uInit/README.md

 * boot in non-GUI mode
 * disable ASLR and other funky OS features which hurt stability
 * execute your benchmark in special high-perf mode (increased priority, etc.)

+## Basics

+This section contains some really basic (but sadly often overlooked) recommendations.

+If benchmark prints a lot of output to stdout/stderr, it should be redirected to file (or `/dev/null`).

+Before measuring the time prefer to do several warmup runs to populate OS file cache and L1i.

+Finally, avoid running other programs in parallel with benchmark (including other benchmarks on separate cores).

 ## BIOS settings